johnpottergr/Stablecraft.io/service-docs/sandbox-api/get-wallets.md

 ---
 title: "List Wallets"
+description: "Retrieve all wallets associated with your Stablecraft account, along with their balances and asset types"
 sidebarLabel: "GET /wallets"
 sidebar_position: 4
 slug: "/list-wallets"
 ---
-Retrieve all wallets associated with your Stablecraft account, along with their balances and asset types.

 ## 📄 Endpoint
 ```http
 GET /wallets